 One response

-1. ACOSVO http://www.acosvo.org.uk/about-acosvo also have a very worthwhile free mentoring programme in operation supporting our third sector leader membership.
+ACOSVO https://www.acosvo.org.uk/about-acosvo also have a very worthwhile free mentoring programme in operation supporting our third sector leader membership.
 I would echo Rebecca’s comments regarding the benefits, both to the mentees and mentors themselves.
 One of our long term mentors recently commented: “The changes I see happening to mentees are both external and internal.
 Sometimes the external shift is clearly visible.
 Some move on to new jobs or make a major career change; some cultivate new interests and passions; some forge new relationships and networks; and some resolve serious issues around leadership style or management.
 But if the mentoring process has worked well, both mentor and mentee often register an internal shift as well – a change in mental habits or attitude, an enhanced capacity for self-reflection, a shift in perspective, or a willingness to stand back and consider a new approach or option.
 I have observed that many mentees may be quite isolated in the workplace and that it comes as a relief to be able to talk to someone who is unconnected to their environment, keenly interested in them, and wholly non-judgmental.”

-For more information about the ACOSVO free mentoring programme supporting third sector leaders, visit http://www.acosvo.org.uk/mentoring-programme-about
+For more information about the ACOSVO free mentoring programme supporting third sector leaders, visit https://www.acosvo.org.uk/mentoring-programme-about